-You may have had to make a lot of decisions since you’ve been told your child has cancer.
+You may have had to make a lot of decisions since you’ve been told your child has a Wilms tumor.
 One of the most important decisions you will make is deciding which treatment is best.
-You may have heard about clinical trials being done for this type of cancer.
+You might have heard about clinical trials being done for Wilms tumors.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

 Your child will have to meet certain requirements to take part in any clinical trial.
-If your child does qualify for a clinical trial, you will have to decide whether or not to enter (enroll) the child into it.
+If your child does qualify for a clinical trial, you still get to decide whether or not to enter (enroll) the child into it.
 Older children, who can understand more, usually must also agree to take part in the clinical trial before the parents’ consent is accepted.